Literature - Mythologische Orte und Objekte

 a mythical artifact in Greek mythology, a symbol of kingship and authority, which Jason and the Argonauts set out to retrieve

-a legendary object from Christian mythology that is said to be the cup or dish used by Jesus at the Last Supper and sought after by various knights in medieval romances
+a significant object in Christian tradition that is said to be the cup or dish used by Jesus at the Last Supper and sought after by various knights in medieval romances

 a symbol of abundance and nourishment, also known as the "horn of plenty"

-a great hall located in Asgard, the realm of the gods.
-It is said to be the home of Odin
+a great hall located in Asgard, the realm of the gods, said to be the home of Odin

 a well or other body of water, often found in folklore, where people make wishes by throwing coins or other objects into it